Professor Kym Anderson

 Corporate Board positions include as a non-executive Director of Australia's Grape and Wine R&D Corporation (2000-05), as a Trustee of Adelaide's Institute for International Trade (since 2003), as a Trustee (since 2010), Vice-Chair (2013-14) and Chair (from 2015) of the Washington DC-based International Food Policy Research Institute, as a Commissioner of the ACIAR Commission of the Australian Centre for International Agricultural Research (2011-14), and as President of ACIAR's international Policy Advisory Council (since 2014).

-In 2014 he was awarded an honorary Doctorate of Economics by the University of Adelaide, and in June 2015 he was appointed a Companion of the Order of Australia (AC).
+In June 2015 he was appointed a Companion of the Order of Australia (AC).

 Please see attached CV below